 We celebrate diversity and our commitment to Te Tiriti o Waitangi with passion, curiosity and pride.
-We have a strong commitment to Māori and Pacific community advancement, and have dedicated teams to support all students at AUT.
+We have a strong commitment to Māori advancement, and Pacific wellbeing and success, and have dedicated teams to support all students at AUT.
 We were the first university in New Zealand to achieve the Rainbow Tick.
 We're committed to equity of access and opportunity for students, staff and visitors, and support the principles of Kia Ōrite: Code of Practice for an inclusive tertiary environment.

 Our dedicated teams include disability services, and rainbow and international student support.
 Our Student Association (AUTSA) advocates and represents the interests of all AUT students, and shares students' voices through its Debate magazine.